Ka Kha Ga Gha: Production

-In earlier 2017, director Dr. Krishnendu Chatterjee penned the script.
+In early 2017, director Dr. Krishnendu Chatterjee penned the script.
 The film was titled Ka Kha Ga Gha.
 The shooting was completed in a month's time.

 Marketing

 The first teaser was released on 20 January 2018.

 The film's official poster was launched at the Level Seven Rooftop Lounge.

 The trailer of the film was released on February 19, 2018, in Bengali language.

 The film was released on March 9, 2018, at Nandan.
 The film has scored a five in a row houseful at Nandan even after getting mixed feedback from leading newspapers and media.

 Rii Sen is seen sizzling in ‘Ka Kha Ga Gha’ dance number ‘Kuchur Muchur’ recently.

 Soundtrack

 Anindya Chatterjee has composed the songs of the film.
 The song "Naam Na Jana Pakhi" became popular.